tdeckers/docker-openhab/README.md

 org.openhab.persistence.rrd4j
 ```

-* The openhab process is managed using supervisord.
+* The openHAB process is managed using supervisord.
 You can manage the process (and view logs) by exposing port 9001.
 * The container supports starting without network (--net="none"), and adding network interfaces using pipework.
 * You can add a timezone file in the configurations directory, which will be placed in /etc/timezone.
 Default: UTC